cdnnnn/cdn/file.md

+//Datasets.module.scss
 @use '../../styles/_variables' as *;

 // ===========================================================================
-// Comparison — mirrors History/Reports/Providers/Model Catalog design
-// system: ink/paper palette, ultramarine signal accent, mono instrument
-// labels, hover-lift, mono numerals.
-//
-// Font scaling: `.comparison` sets a single base font-size.
-All descendant
-// font-sizes are expressed in `em` (relative to that base), so bumping
-// `.comparison`'s font-size (e.g. on wide screens) scales the whole
-// component proportionally from one place — same convention as
-// Model Catalog / Sidebar / Providers.
-IMPORTANT: for this to take effect,
-// the `.comparison` class must be applied on an actual DOM ancestor of the
-// component's markup (see Comparison.tsx's root element).
+// Datasets (Test Suite Library) — master/detail library browser.
+// Header + toolbar are unchanged from the original.
+The body below replaces
+// the card grid + modal with a scrollable list rail and a rich detail pane.
+// Uses the app's existing font variables ($font-mono / $font-body /
+// $font-display) — no font-family is introduced or overridden here.
 // ===========================================================================

-$ink:      var(--ink-1);
+$ink:      #14161B;
-$ink-2:    var(--ink-2);
+$ink-2:    #565B66;
-$ink-3:    var(--ink-3);
+$ink-3:    #8A909B;
-$paper:    var(--paper);
+$paper:    #F5F6F8;
-$card:     var(--card);
+$card:     #FFFFFF;
-$line:     var(--line);
+$line:     #E6E8EC;
-$line-2:   var(--line-2);
+$line-2:   #EEF0F3;
 $signal:   #2B2BF5;
 $signal-2: #1C1CC7;
-$wash:     var(--signal-wash);
+$wash:     #ECEDFF;
 $ok:       #0FA968;
-$ok-wash:  var(--ok-wash);
 $amber:    #E08600;
+$amber-wash: #FDF3E3;
 $danger:   #DC2626;
-$danger-wash: var(--danger-wash);

 $mono:    $font-mono;
 $sans:    $font-body;
 $display: $font-display;

 $soft: 0 1px 2px rgba(20, 22, 27, 0.05);
-$lift: 0 14px 30px -14px rgba(20, 22, 27, 0.22);

-// base font-size the comparison component's internal `em` scale is built on
+// Base font-size the whole Datasets component's internal `em` scale is
+// built on.
+All descendant font-sizes in this file are expressed in `em`
+// relative to this, so bumping it (e.g. on wide screens below) scales the
+// whole component proportionally from one place — same convention as
+// Model Catalog / Sidebar / Providers / History.
-$comparison-base-font: 0.8125rem;
+$datasets-base-font: 0.8125rem;

 %micro {
   font-family: $mono;